Selvam-DG/Statistics/Hypothesis_Testing/README.md

    - It is said to result if the test incorrectly calls for rejecting H0 when it is indeed correct.
    - Reject H0 from test results eventhough H0 is true
 - Type II error:
-   - It states that the results if the test calls for accepting H0 when it is false
+   - It states that the results of the test calls for accepting H0 when it is false
    - Accepting H0 from the test result but actually H0 is false(that is H0 should reject)

 ## TESTS CONCERNING THE MEAN OF A NORMAL POPULATION